 To make moving this thing around easier, Shark added swivel steering that makes turning and changing direction easier.

 Quick Release Foot Pedal

-Another favorite feature of mine is the LED headlight on both the main cleaning tool and the vacuum itself.
+Another favorite feature of mine is the LED headlight on both the primary cleaning tool and the vacuum itself.

 When you take off the wand and floor tool, the LED light in front of the vacuum automatically lights up and helps you track dirt and dust on upholstery.

 There is storage space on the wand that allows you to store a couple of attachments.

 Because this tool is so top-heavy, it will not stand on its own.
 So Shark adds a wall-mountable bracket where you can hang this vacuum on for storage.

 It uses two screws to hold it in place.
 Installation isn’t hard if you have a drill.

 Make sure to have a separate box to store the other attachments that come along with it.

 To see all these features, watch this video by Ibaisaic plus a short demo at the end of the video.